elanmed/tree.nvim/README.md

 # `tree.nvim`

-A barebones, read-only file tree using the `tree` cli
+A simple file tree built with the `tree` cli

 ## API